Azerbaijanis in Georgia

-Azerbaijanis in Georgia or Georgian Azerbaijanis (Gürcüstan azərbaycanlıları, ქართველი აზერბაიჯანელები) are Georgian citizens of an ethnic Azerbaijani background.
+Azerbaijanis in Georgia or Georgian Azerbaijanis (Gürcüstan azərbaycanlıları; ქართველი აზერბაიჯანელები), also known as Borchali Azerbaijanis (Borçalı Azərbaycanlıları), are Georgian citizens of an ethnic Azerbaijani background.
 According to the 2014 census, there are 233,024 ethnic Azerbaijanis living in Georgia.

 Azerbaijanis comprise 6.5% of Georgia's population and are the country's largest ethnic minority, inhabiting mostly rural areas like Kvemo Kartli, Kakheti, Shida Kartli and Mtskheta-Mtianeti.
 There is also a historical Azerbaijani community in the capital city of Tbilisi (previously known as Tiflis), and smaller communities in other regions.
 There were some tensions in the late 1980s in the Azerbaijani-populated regions of Georgia; however, they never escalated to armed clashes.

 History

 Middle Ages

-Starting in the sixteenth century, as the Turkoman invasions devastated the southern Georgia, Qizilbash tribes started migrating and settling on both banks of the Kura River in Lower Kartli, in the valleys of Algeti and Ktsia, in the Dabnisi Gorge, and in Somkhiti.
+Starting in the sixteenth century, as the Turkoman invasions devastated southern Georgia, Qizilbash tribes started migrating and settling on both banks of the Kura River in Lower Kartli, in the valleys of Algeti and Ktsia, in the Dabnisi Gorge, and in Somkhiti.
 By the beginning of the seventeenth century, they spread eastward into fertile lands of Karaiazi (modern-day Gardabani Municipality) and in the west, they reached Shulaveri and the Dmanisi Gorge.
 Their consolidation led to the formation of the Azerbaijani community.
 The area populated by ethnic Azerbaijanis today is known as historical Borchali (which in the form Burjoglu was originally the name of a Turkic tribe that settled there in the seventeenth century).
 In 1604, during the reign of Safavid shah Abbas I, the Borchaly khanate (sultanate) was established here.
 The Sultanate of Borchali existed from 1604 to 1755 with its capital in Aghjagala (a mediaeval fortress whose ruins nowadays lie near Kushchi, Marneuli Municipality), later turned into a mouravate (district) under the suzerainty of the Georgian kingdom of Kartli-Kakheti.
-Furthermore, up to 15,000 Turkic-speaking families had been resettled in Kakheti at the beginning of the seventeenth century by Abbas I of Persia following a series of punitive campaigns he had launched against his Georgian subject, Teimuraz I of Kakheti.
-However, those settlers were almost entirely annihilated less than a decade later in the course of a Georgian uprising in Kakheti.
+Furthermore, up to 15,000 Turkic-speaking families had been resettled in Kakheti at the beginning of the seventeenth century by Abbas I of Persia following a series of punitive campaigns he had launched against his Georgian subject, Teimuraz I. However, those settlers were almost entirely annihilated less than a decade later in the course of a Georgian uprising in Kakheti.
 The area of Azerbaijani settlement spread northward into the Tsalka Plateau throughout the eighteenth century and further westward into Bashkechid (modern Dmanisi Municipality and its vicinity) by the early nineteenth century.